Online Algorithms with Unreliable Guidance: Introduction

-\paragraph*{The DTB Compiler} Beyond its elegant analytical framework, the OAG model opens the gate for a generic method, referred to as the \emph{drop or trust blindly (DTB) compiler}, that transforms, in a blackbox manner, any ``standard'' (a.k.a.\ \emph{prediction-oblivious}) online algorithm into an OAG algorithm.
-This is made possible due to the clean abstraction of the OAG model that stems directly from the request-answer game formulation.
-To see how the DTB compiler works, consider a prediction-oblivious algorithm $\Alg$ and an incoming request $\rho_{t}$ and let $D_{t}$ be the distribution from which $\Alg$ picks the answer for $\rho_{t}$.
-Assuming that the incoming guidance $\gamma_{t}$ belongs to the support of $D_{t}$, the OAG algorithm produced by the DTB compiler employs the following simple rule, where $0 \leq \tau \leq 1$ is the compiler's \emph{trust parameter}: with probability $\tau$, $\Alg^{*}$ adopts $\gamma_{t}$ blindly; with probability $1 - \tau$, $\Alg^{*}$ picks the answer from $D_{t}$ (ignoring $\gamma_{t}$).
+Beyond its elegant analytical framework, the OAG model opens the gate for a generic method, referred to as the \emph{drop or trust blindly (DTB) compiler}, that transforms, in a blackbox manner, any ``standard'' (a.k.a.\ \emph{prediction-free}) online algorithm into a learning-augmented algorithm in the OAG model.
+In addition to the excellent performances of some of its output learning-augmented algorithms (see \autoref{sec:contribution}), the DTB compiler is the first proposal for a systematic manner to generate new learning-augmented algorithms to serve as a canonical reference point.

+To see how the DTB compiler works, consider a prediction-free algorithm $\Alg$ and an incoming request $\rho_{t}$ and let $D_{t}$ be the distribution from which $\Alg$ picks the answer for $\rho_{t}$.
+Assuming that the incoming guidance $\gamma_{t}$ belongs to the support of $D_{t}$, the OAG algorithm produced by the DTB compiler employs the following simple rule, where $0 < \tau < 1$ is the compiler's \emph{trust parameter}: with probability $\tau$, $\Alg^{*}$ adopts $\gamma_{t}$ blindly; with probability $1 - \tau$, $\Alg^{*}$ picks the answer from $D_{t}$ (ignoring $\gamma_{t}$).
 Refer to \autoref{sec:model} for a formal exposition of the DTB compiler.

 On the face of it, the approach taken by the DTB compiler may be seen as ``too simple'', however, we prove that the resulting OAG algorithms actually provide attractive consistency-robustness guarantees for some classic and extensively studied online problems.